Photo Courtesy of Go Goleta at Glen Annie Golf Club

 If the gang’s not ready to call it a night after your personal brewfest, get the competitive trash talk flowing over a few rounds of bowling or billiards at Zodo’s Bowling & Beyond.

-Fuel up for another action-packed day with a hearty brunch at The Leta Restaurant, where indulging in a breakfast cocktail certainly won’t be frowned upon.
+Fuel up for another action-packed day with a hearty brunch at CAYA Restaurant, where indulging in a breakfast cocktail certainly won’t be frowned upon.

 If you’re not golfing again, this morning calls for something active and outdoorsy.
 Consider a hike to the Gaviota Hot Springs, or rent premium bikes from Bicycle Bob’s and plot your own Tour de Goleta.
 (The shop also offers casual and advanced guided group rides on Sunday mornings.)
 Another idea: Santa Barbara Adventure Company can help you get out to sea on their Gaviota Coast guided coastal kayaking excursion that starts at Refugio State Beach.

 After taking to the mountains or the sea, beeline to the Beachside Bar Café for a seafood-centric dinner with a stellar view.
 The restaurant sits right at the base of the Goleta Pier and overlooks Goleta Beach so you can take a stroll along the pier and see what the fishermen are hauling in if you need to wait for a prime table outside—otherwise belly up to the bar and order some oysters on the half shell or steamers while you wait.

 The post-dinner plan should entail a nightcap at the Mercury Lounge or The Imperial—or both!
 The Mercury occasionally hosts bands so you could luck out with a front row seat to a cool indie act.
 And the Imperial is known for its perfectly executed craft cocktails with an emphasis on vintage classics.